youkwan/ai-librarian/backend/ai_librarian_monorepo/ai_librarian_core/README.md

 # ai-librarian-core

 `ai-librarian-core` is a Python package designed to streamline the development of AI agents.
-It provides a comprehensive wrapper around LangChain and LangGraph, offering seamless integration with essential functionalities such as tooling, memory management, and real-time streaming capabilities.
+It provides a comprehensive wrapper around LangChain and LangGraph, offering seamless integration with essential functionalities such as multi-hop tool use, memory management, and real-time streaming capabilities.

 ## Key Features

-*   **Tooling Integration**: Easily integrate and manage a variety of pre-built and custom tools to extend agent capabilities.
+*   **Multi-hop Tool Use**: Enables agents to call multiple tools in sequence to generate comprehensive responses.
-*   **Memory Management**: Efficiently handle conversational memory, enabling stateful and context-aware AI agents.
+*   **Streaming Support**: Delivers real-time token streaming for immediate agent responses.
-*   **Streaming Support**: Facilitate interactive user experiences with real-time token streaming for agent responses.
+*   **Memory Management**: Implements conversational memory systems for stateful and context-aware AI interactions.

 ## Built-in Tools